About

 Background

 I'm originally from Colombia.
-I've lived and worked across contexts that don't usually talk to each other — academia, startups, government-adjacent industries, and the informal economies that exist alongside all three.
+I've spent considerable time in Bogotá, Buenaventura, Luang Prabang (Laos), Paris, Lisbon, and San Francisco — and worked across contexts that don't usually talk to each other: academia, startups, government-adjacent industries, and the informal economies that exist alongside all three.

 That background shapes how I think about product: not as an abstract craft, but as something that has to work inside real institutions with real constraints, real politics, and real people who didn't ask for a new tool.